colinsongf/Language-Understanding-System-Project/readme.md

 # Sequence Labelling using Stochastic Final State Transducers (SFSTs)

-University of Trento - Language Understanding Systems Course
+University of Trento - *Language Understanding Systems Course* - Federico Marinelli

 The extraction of ﬂat concepts out of a given word sequence is usually one of the ﬁrst steps in building a spoken language understanding (SLU) or dialogue system.
 This project aims to evaluate the performance of labelling a word sequence using Stochastic Final State Transducers, adopting different features, smoothing algorithms, and other techniques in order to improve the baseline performances.